 Article by Ben Griffis

 Post-season update: Christophe Galtier led Lille to the 2020/21 Ligue 1 title.
-This title further cements how successful his shift to a 4-4-2 this seaosn was.
+This title further cements how successful his shift to a 4-4-2 was this season.
 Paired with outstanding performances from many players, Galtier’s Lille held off favorites PSG to win the title on the final matchday with a 1-2 win away at Angers.

 Christophe Galtier’s Lille have been having a remarkable 2020/21 season.
 In this article, I will look at Galtier’s tactics this season, which have helped them stay at the top of the table for much of the season.
 First, I’ll introduce Galtier before touching upon his tactics in the past and finally discussing this season.